 To dust if I return, from dust I sprung,

 And then, at least, my heart can ne'er be moved.

 George (Lord) Byron

 Email Poem |

-Analysis and Comments on Stanzas To The Po
+Comments, Analysis, and Meaning on Stanzas To The Po

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Stanzas To The Po here.